AlloyCI/alloy-runner/docs/install/linux-manually.md

----
-last_updated: 2017-10-09
----

-# Install GitLab Runner manually on GNU/Linux
+# Install AlloyCI Runner manually on GNU/Linux

-If you don't want to use a [deb/rpm repository](linux-repository.md) to install GitLab Runner, or your GNU/Linux OS is not among the supported ones, you can install it manually.
+If you don't want to use a [deb/rpm repository](linux-repository.md) to install AlloyCI Runner, or your GNU/Linux OS is not among the supported ones, you can install it manually.

-Make sure that you read the [FAQ](../faq/README.md) section which describes some of the most common problems with GitLab Runner.
+Make sure that you read the [FAQ](../faq/README.md) section which describes some of the most common problems with AlloyCI Runner.

 ## Install

 CAUTION: **Important:**
-With GitLab Runner 10, the executable was renamed to `gitlab-runner`.
-If you want to install a version prior to GitLab Runner 10, [visit the old docs](old.md).
+With AlloyCI Runner 10, the executable was renamed to `alloy-runner`.
+If you want to install a version prior to AlloyCI Runner 10, [visit the old docs](old.md).

 1. Simply download one of the binaries for your system:

     ```sh
     # Linux x86-64
-    sudo wget -O /usr/local/bin/gitlab-runner https://gitlab-runner-downloads.s3.amazonaws.com/latest/binaries/gitlab-runner-linux-amd64
+    sudo wget -O /usr/local/bin/alloy-runner https://alloy-runner-downloads.s3.amazonaws.com/latest/binaries/alloy-runner-linux-amd64

     # Linux x86
-    sudo wget -O /usr/local/bin/gitlab-runner https://gitlab-runner-downloads.s3.amazonaws.com/latest/binaries/gitlab-runner-linux-386
+    sudo wget -O /usr/local/bin/alloy-runner https://alloy-runner-downloads.s3.amazonaws.com/latest/binaries/alloy-runner-linux-386

     # Linux arm
-    sudo wget -O /usr/local/bin/gitlab-runner https://gitlab-runner-downloads.s3.amazonaws.com/latest/binaries/gitlab-runner-linux-arm
+    sudo wget -O /usr/local/bin/alloy-runner https://alloy-runner-downloads.s3.amazonaws.com/latest/binaries/alloy-runner-linux-arm
     ```

     You can download a binary for every available version as described in